TLanetteRose/Ts-Arcade-Game/README.md

 ## How I Created My Game

 I received the HTML, CSS, and JS files from my [Udacity] program.
 I then added my own CSS styling to the program.
-Since I am still learning JS, I did research other tutorials about making  memory programs.
-I learned that there are different formats for designing this game.
-One new skill I tried was adding elements and classes to the DOM using JS.
-However, I had difficulty getting my front and back images to work.
-So, I will keep working on that  project to share later.
-In this project, I used the unordered list in my HTML to set up my cards.
-My goal is to continue improving my JS skills so that I can program the game without tutorials.
+This project had three JS files: app (main JS), resources (JS for loading images), and engine (JS file with game loop).
+I added a modal to start the game and to replay at the end of the game.

 ## Credits
 * Thank you to [Matthew Cranford](https://matthewcranford.com/arcade-game-walkthrough-part-6-collisions-win-conditions-and-game-resets/)